ulhasrm/MicroServices/README.md

 # Spring Micro Services
-Its used to demonstate a Loan Processing Application. --Test
+Its used to demonstate a Loan Processing Application.

 ## Overview
 Components designed to accompalish -